agentdr1/LA_MIL/README.md

 ## Data preprocessing: Tesselation and Feature Extraction
 Whole slide image tesselation can for example be performed in parallel using <a href="https://github.com/ncoudray/DeepPATH/blob/master/DeepPATH_code/00_preprocessing/0b_tileLoop_deepzoom6.py">Coudray's code</a> and for feature extraction we used <a href="https://kimialab.uwaterloo.ca/kimia/index.php/data-and-code-2/kimia-net/">KimiaNet</a> and refer to their work for more information.
 **UPDATE**: We strongly recommend self-supervised pretrained feature extractors like <a href="https://github.com/Xiyue-Wang/RetCCL">RetCCL</a> and <a href="https://github.com/Xiyue-Wang/TransPath">TransPath</a> to obtain SOTA results in WSI analysis.
-Check our updated results with RetCCL at the bottom.
-A large scale study from my colleague evaluating GA_MIL equipped with TransPath is in preparation.
-Stay tuned!

 ## Usage
 ```python